Jill Blathwayt, DVM

 We are so happy to welcome Kelly back to the Beechmount Animal Hospital Family!
 Many of you may remember our long time technician Kelly who left us to have two beautiful boys.
 Now that they are a little bit older, Kelly has rejoined the staff.
 Because two little boys don’t keep her busy enough, Kelly also has a flock of chickens, a goose named Ferdinand, Seamer the dog and two kitties.

 Tanya joined Beechmount in 2006.
-She has two lovely cats Basil and Maraka.
+She has recently adopted two rambunctious kittens: Peralta and Holt, as inspired by the TV show, Brooklyn 99.

 Loocy joined us in 2011.
 She belonged to a senior who found her difficult to take care of due to her medical issues.
 Dr. Dodd took a shine to this recalcitrant cat and insisted that she stay.
 Being dangerously overweight, our first plan was to diet her back.
 Her huge love of food (particularly fruit) made it difficult but we are pleased to say that she is now half her weight.
 She started at 22 pounds and she is currently 11 pounds!